 Clean Air Zone

-Birmingham City Council will introduce a Clean Air Zone on Tuesday 1 June 2021.
-The zone will charge the most polluting vehicles to enter parts of the city, in a bid to tackle air pollution.
+Birmingham City Council introduced a Clean Air Zone on Tuesday 1 June 2021.
+The zone charges the most polluting vehicles to enter parts of the city, in a bid to tackle air pollution.

-The zone will cover all the roads within the A4540 Middleway Ring Road, but not the Middleway itself.
+The zone covers all the roads within the A4540 Middleway Ring Road, but not the Middleway itself.
 This will affect anyone driving to City Centre Campus, School of Art and School of Jewellery.

-The zone will apply 24 hours a day, seven days a week.
+The zone applies 24 hours a day, seven days a week.
 If your vehicle is not compliant, you will be charged when you drive into the zone.

-If your vehicle is not compliant there will be a daily charge of £8 to drive into the Clean Air Zone in a private car.
+If your vehicle is not compliant there is a daily charge of £8 to drive into the Clean Air Zone in a private car.

 This must be paid up to six days in advance or six days after your journey, and payment can be made online or by phone.
 There will be no notification of the charge – the driver is responsible for making the payment.

 If payment is not made, the driver will incur a Fixed Penalty Notice of £120 (reduced to £60 if paid within 14 days).